The Letters of Josephine Louise Newcomb

 James McConnell, in Defense of JLN’s Estate

 As vice-president and attorney for the Administrators of the Tulane Educational Fund, James McConnell was charged with defending the last will and testament of Josephine Louise Newcomb to ensure that her sizable estate would be used as she instructed: for the “present and future development” of the H. Sophie Newcomb Memorial College.
-The successful defense of her will took him before four courts in New York state and more than eight years to settle.
+The successful defense of her will took him before three courts in New York state and more than eight years to settle.

 See also his biography.